 Search engines place the most importance on the first 100 to 150 words of on-page copy.
-By using your keywords (or long-tailed keywords) within the first 100 words you are showing Google and the other search bots that your page is indeed about your keyword helping you to rank higher.
+Using your keywords (or long-tailed keywords) within the first 100 words, you are showing Google and the other search bots that your page is indeed about your keyword helping you rank higher.

 6. Use links to external sites to show Google you reference respected sources

-By linking out to authoritative webpages you are showing Google and the other search bots that your content is well researched and can be trusted.
-It’s important to link to sites that are not your direct competition but have direct relevance to your webpage.
+By linking out to authoritative webpages, you show Google and the other search bots that your content is well researched and can be trusted.
+It’s important to link to sites that are not your direct competition but directly relevant to your webpage.

 7. Use internal links on keyword anchor text to reinforce what your content is about

-By using internal links to your own content you are showing Google and the other search bots that you have more relevant and authoritative information on the topic of your webpage.
-Reinforcing your own content in another small step toward overall webpage optimization success.
+By using internal links to your own content, you are showing Google and the other search bots that you have more relevant and authoritative information on the topic of your webpage.
+Reinforcing your own content is another small step toward overall webpage optimization success.

 8. Ensure all images are properly titled and have keyword-rich alt and description tags

-It is good practice to use a short image description rather than the standard default image title as given by a camera or smart device; this helps Google and the other search bots better understand your image as it relates to your website.
-So if your image description is titled standard-black-tshirt.jpg and you sell t-shirts on your website, you will rank better than if your image titled IMG_2456.jpg.
+It is good practice to use a short image description rather than the standard default image title given by a camera or smart device; this helps Google and the other search bots better understand your image related to your website.
+So if your image description is titled standard-black-tshirt.jpg and you sell t-shirts on your website, you will rank better than if your image is titled IMG_2456.jpg.
 The same goes for audio, video, and document names.